cescoffier/quarkus-openshift-workshop/docs/docs/web-application.md

 The code is now fully available and you will not have to write any of this microservice.

-To set up the project, simply create it from the specified template, which will automatically pull the complete code from the GitHub repository.
+To set up the project, simply create it from the `OpenCodeQuest - Fight-UI service` template, which will automatically pull the complete code from the GitHub repository.

 ## Setting up environment variables